 The sample example screen shot is shown below:

 The example shown above will take input seconds in the textbox and when you click on the button Track Seconds elapsed, a counter next to button shows the remaining seconds.
-When you click the close button, this example actually run in the background and an icon will be placed in the system tray.
-Right clicking the system tray Icon for this sample will pop-up a menu and you can actually exit the sample by clicking the exit menu item or you can come back to and see dialog by clicking the remaining seconds Menu item.
+When you click the close button, this example actually runs in the background and an icon will be placed in the system tray.
+Right-clicking the system tray Icon for this sample will pop-up a menu and you can actually exit the sample by clicking the exit menu item or you can come back and see the dialog by clicking the remaining seconds Menu item.
 This is shown below:

-1) An Icon that displays in the system tray.
-In the above screen shot it is marked in red.
+- An Icon that displays in the system tray.
+In the above screenshot, it is marked in red.

-2) A Context menu that will display when the tray icon is right clicked
+- A Context menu that will display when the tray icon is right-clicked

 Ok.
-When the sample is closed and the timer is still running, say 11 seconds remaining as shown above, the tray icon will notify you with tool tip stating that the seconds you specified is expired.
+When the sample is closed and the timer is still running, as shown in the application screenshot (11 seconds), the tray icon will notify you with tooltip stating that the seconds you specified (11 Seconds) is expired.
 This is shown below:

 OK.
-Let is start designing the form first, then move to the coding.
+Let us start designing the form first, then move to the coding.

 3. Build the Context Menu

 The form design is simple.
-It has label, textbox and a button explanation around that is not required.
-In the previous section we saw that a menu is displayed when we right click over the icon in the system tray.
-So first we need to add the context menu to the form then start adding the menu items to it.
+It has a label, a textbox and a button.
+In the previous section, we saw that a menu is displayed when we right click on the icon in the system tray.
+So first we need to add the "Context Menu" to the form then start adding the menu items to it.
 Setting up the context menu is shown in the below video.

 4. Adding NotifyIcon Control

-When the application’s close button is clicked we are going to actually hide it and display the icon over the system tray area, which is usually at the lower right hand corner of the task bar.
+When the application’s close button is clicked, we are going to actually hide the form and display the icon over the system tray area, which is usually at the lower right-hand corner of the task bar.
 NotifyIcon is the control that will make this task easier.
 In our sample, after adding this control the following properties are set: